red-data-tools/red-datasets/README.md

 ## Description

-Red Datasets provides classes that provide common datasets such as iris dataset.
+Red Datasets provides an easy way to fetch standard datasets commonly used in the data science community.

-You can use datasets easily because you can access each dataset with multiple ways such as `#each` and Apache Arrow Record Batch.
+You can access these datasets in several formats, including Arrays, Numo::NArray, and ApacheArrow RecordBatch.

 ## Install